macdonst/enhance-workshop-codemash/docs/module08-sessions-and-simple-authentication.md

 Database sessions are nice because you can control invalidation and aren’t limited by the size of cookie.
 Stateless sessions are nice because they don’t involve more moving parts like a database.

-Enhance, support both.
+Enhance, supports both.

 # Implementing a basic login flow on top of session

 Getting back to the portfolio we are building one of the things that we need sessions for is authentication.
-We want any guests to be able to see the portfolio, resume, and link tree pages, but we don't want them to be able to create new link tree pages.
+We want any guests to be able to see the portfolio, resume, and link tree pages, but we don't want them to be able to create new links.

 To restrict the CRUDL routes we will use sessions.

-For this we will build a simple singleplayer authentication.
+For this we will build a simple single player authentication.

 Lets build a login page